HOME · Biodiversity

 Lions are not the only cats that roar, but their roar is so loud we can hear it from five miles away.
 All the lions in a pride usually roar together as a way to mark their territory and warn intruders.
 The roaring usually lasts for about 40 seconds.

 Every August 10, people all over the world celebrate lions.
 They use this day to raise awareness about lion conservation.
-You can find lions are used in many monuments and emblems to represent qualities like strength, bravery, royalty, and so on.
+Lions are used in many monuments and emblems to represent qualities like strength, bravery, royalty, and so on.

 The New York National Library has two stone lions, Fortitude and Patience, outside its building.
 Lions also feature in famous books like The Chronicles of Narnia and The Wizard of Oz.
 The Bulgarian word for money is ‘leva,’ which means lion in old Bulgarian.